New CEO Nadella pushes data culture at Microsoft

-SAN FRANCISCO, April 15 (Reuters) - Microsoft Corp needs a “data culture” to thrive in the new computing environment, according to Chief Executive Satya Nadella, in his third public appearance in three weeks putting his imprint on the software company.
+SAN FRANCISCO (Reuters) - Microsoft Corp needs a “data culture” to thrive in the new computing environment, according to chief executive Satya Nadella, in his third public appearance in three weeks putting his imprint on the software company.

 Nadella, who took the helm in February, is seeking to push Microsoft further toward mobile and ‘cloud,’ or Internet-connected, computing.
 That marks a shift from his predecessor, Steve Ballmer, whose world view was more tied to personal computers and the Windows operating system.